Following system colour scheme Selected dark colour scheme Selected light colour scheme

 How to Teach This

-For new users, they can be told that python -m venv creates a virtual environment in .venv, and that any other tool that creates a virtual environment on their behalf.
+For new users, they can be told that python -m venv creates a virtual environment in .venv, and that any other tool that creates a virtual environment on their behalf can do the same.

 For experienced users, they should be taught the default location for a project’s virtual environment is at the root of the project in .venv.
 If the currently active virtual environment lives elsewhere, a .venv file will be there to tell them where to find the virtual environment.